Bus And Transit Accident Claims

-King County Metro and Sound Transit generally provide excellent bus and light rail train services, but, accidents do happen wherein persons are injured or killed.
-Such injuries can happen in many situations, like injuries to passengers from the bus or train hitting another vehicle, being in a vehicle hit by a bus or train, being injured from a dangerous condition on the bus or train, or being a pedestrian, motorcyclist, or bicyclist, in an accident caused by a bus driver or locomotive engineer.
+King County Metro and Sound Transit generally provide excellent bus and light rail train services, but accidents do happen wherein persons are injured or killed.
+Such injuries can happen in many situations, like injuries to passengers from a bus or train hitting another vehicle, being in a vehicle hit by a bus or train, being injured from a dangerous condition on the bus or train, or being a pedestrian, motorcyclist, or bicyclist in an accident caused by a bus driver or locomotive engineer.

-If you have been injured in an accident involving a bus or train in Seattle, Bellevue, Redmond, Edmonds, or Lynnwood, there are number of things to consider:
+If you have been injured in an accident involving a bus or train in Seattle, Bellevue, Redmond, Edmonds or Lynnwood, there are a number of things to consider:

 - A negligent bus driver or locomotive engineer, by, for example, breaching a duty to passengers and other road users or pedestrians, or failing to follow training guidelines.

 - King County Metro or Sound Transit, by poor training or supervision, or negligent hiring.